Lesson 5 | Evaluating business objectives |

 Describe how to use the Request for Proposal

-RFP and business objectives
+RFP and Business Objectives

-Look again at the Asteron RFP to see how business objectives are a primary input into decisions in designing and developing signs and metaphors.
+Look again at the RFP to see how business objectives are a primary input into decisions in designing and developing signs and metaphors.

 The RFP usually lists an overview of business goals and objectives and is written by the client to guide prospective designers.